project-meucci/thimm.github.io/docs/Farm Gate/Food-at-the-front-line.md

 ---
-title: Food at the front line
+title: Food At The Front Line
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farm Gate  (2020-04-13)